xlliu7/MUSES/README.md

 Refer to the [paper](https://arxiv.org/abs/2012.09434) and the [project page](http://songbai.site/muses/) for more information.

-The code largely borrows from [SSN](ssn) and [P-GCN](pgcn).
+The code largely borrows from [SSN][ssn] and [P-GCN][pgcn].
 Thanks for their great work!

 # Updates
 [2021.6.24] A combination of MUSES-Net and our latest work TadTR achieves 60.0% mAP, a new record on THUMOS14!<br>
-[2021.6.19] Code and the annotation file of MUSES is released.
+[2021.6.19] Code and the annotation file of MUSES are released.
 Please find the annotation file on our [project page](http://songbai.site/muses/).

 # Contents
 ----